UnitedLands/community/rules.md

 - 1st offence : Warning.
 - 2nd offence : Permanent IP ban.

+With the introduction of the Bedrock/Java cross-play feature onto the server we'd like to talk about one exception to the rule: **Java players may register one alternate Bedrock account for use when they're unable to log in on their regular account** (or vice versa).
+For example, you can use your mobile Bedrock account to play on the server if you're unable to reach your PC to play Java edition.
+This means you can play on one or the other, but not both at the same time.
+If both registered accounts are online at the same time without prior explanation the alternate account will be banned.
+To register yourself an alternate account please create an `#other-ticket` on the Discord server.

 ---

 ##### 10. No idolising or excessive referencing to extremist ideologies.